Participating in Interviews

 - Don’t go to an interview with wet hair!
 If you wear comfortable shoes to drive, don’t forget to change before going into the building.

-- Don’t skip doing your homework.
+- Don’t skip your homework.
 Ignorance is not bliss.
-Before the interview, research the school and people with whom you are meeting.
+Before the interview, research the school or people with whom you are meeting.
 Have questions ready that show you’ve done your homework.

 - Don’t forget about you!
 Think about what you need in a school and teaching position and be ready with questions.
-The interview has a dual purpose: The interviewer is trying to assess whether you are the best fit for the job, and you are looking for an environment that fits your needs.
+The interview has dual purpose: The interviewer is trying to assess whether you are the best fit for the job, and you are looking for an environment where you think you will be comfortable.